 - Indicates that EPA may issue "a more tailored short-term No Action Assurance" when a facility is deemed "critical infrastructure."

 - Acknowledges that states and tribes may take a different approach using their own authorities.

 - Indicates that EPA will provide notice at least seven days in advance of terminating the temporary policy.

-- EPA press release: EPA Sends Letter to All Members of Congress to Correct the Record on the Temporary Enforcement Policy (April 2, 2020)
+- EPA press releases: EPA Corrects the Record after Reckless Reporting on Temporary Compliance Guidance (March 30, 2020); and EPA Sends Letter to All Members of Congress to Correct the Record on the Temporary Enforcement Policy (April 2, 2020).